fatsecret-group/postman-fatsecret-apis/readme.md

 ![Manage API Keys](/images/view_api_keys.png)

 4. In the "IP Restrictions" section, whitelist your desired IP Address.
 We block requests to FatSecret API for OAuth2.0 for a Key/Secret if the source IP is not white listed.
-Up to 15 ranges of IP addresses can be whitelisted.
+Up to 15 IP addresses can be whitelisted.
+Up to 15 IP address ***ranges*** can be whitelisted for premier users.

 ![IP Whitelist](/images/ip_whitelist.png)